lucaslins0035/MPC_UGV/README.md

 This repository contains a path-tracking MPC (Model Predictive Controller) for the [Polaris GEM e2 Simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2/-/tree/main/).
 The controller relies on the odometry provided by an EKF from the package `robot_localization`, which is based solely on the car's IMU and GPS.

 In addition to the controller, this repository contains some modified files from both the `gem_gazebo` and `gem_description` packages, from the original repository, which is in the package `gem_simulator_modified`.
 This modified version fixes a bug concerning the `frame_if` field of the LiDAR's point-cloud message that prevented the data from being visualized in Rviz.
 Moreover, it adapts some aspects that are important for the controller, such as having the `base_footprint` frame right below the `center_link` (in the middle of the car) instead of in the middle of the two rear wheels.
 However, other files and scripts from the original repository are still used.
-I tried to change as less as possible.

 The code was developed in Ubuntu 20.04 with ROS Noetic.